ManandharSudip4/Simple-Mask-Detector/README.md

 yolov3_training_last.weights is not added because of large file size, so you may encounter an error, to solve that error you need to train a model running following file using your own dataset.

 > YoloV3_Trainning.ipynb

+After training a model you will get yolov3_training_last.weights file should be copied to cloned directory.